Kirill-Shulga/Kirill-Shulga.github.io/_pages/about.md

   - /about.html
 ---

-I am Kirill Shulga, a Postdoctoral researcher at Okinawa Institute of Science and Technology (OIST) in Japan.
+I am Kirill Shulga, a Researcher at The University of Tokyo in Japan.
 I am an experimental physicist, and my research interests include many-body physics, quantum coherent effects, metamaterial physics, and more recently the physics of time.
 I study condensed matter physics phenomena in synthetic quantum matter, such as superconducting qubits and electrons on Helium.

 Email
 ======
-kirill.shulga (at) oist.jp
+shulga (at) icepp.s.u-tokyo.ac.jp